North Tamworth

 Income levels sit below national averages according to AreaSearch assessment

-The median taxpayer income in North Tamworth is $54,174, with an average of $65,265, according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is slightly lower than the national average.
-Rest of NSW has a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $58,974 (median) and $71,047 (average).
-Census data shows personal income ranks at the 53rd percentile ($820 weekly), while household income is at the 33rd percentile.
-The $1,500 - 2,999 earnings band captures 32.9% of the community (2,209 individuals).
-Housing affordability pressures are severe, with only 82.9% of income remaining, ranking at the 32nd percentile.
-North Tamworth's SEIFA income ranking places it in the 5th decile.
+The suburb of North Tamworth has a median taxpayer income of $54,174 and an average income of $65,265 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is slightly lower than the national average, contrasting with Rest of NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $58,974 (median) and $71,047 (average) as of September 2025.
+Census data reveals personal income ranks at the 53rd percentile ($820 weekly), while household income sits at the 33rd percentile.
+The data shows that 32.9% of the community falls within the $1,500 - 2,999 earnings band (2,214 individuals), consistent with broader trends across regional levels showing 29.9% in the same category.
+Housing affordability pressures are severe, with only 82.9% of income remaining after housing costs, ranking at the 32nd percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income